Ayton Castle, Scottish Borders: History

 The original castle, a peel tower, had once been a stronghold of the Home family.
-This castle was captured by the English in 1497, and the nearby church was the scene of the subsequent negotiation of the treaty of Ayton, signed on 30 September 1497.
+This castle was captured by the English in 1497, and the nearby church was the scene of the negotiation of the treaty of Ayton, signed on 30 September 1497.
 The tower was replaced by a classical mansion, which burnt down in 1834.

 The estate was subsequently purchased by William Mitchell (later Mitchell-Innes) of Parsonsgreen, Edinburgh, who had been born at Belhelvie, Aberdeenshire, in 1778.
 William Mitchell was Chief Cashier of the Royal Bank of Scotland from 1808 to 1827.
 After inheriting the Parsonsgreen estate, he was an extraordinary director of the bank, 1840–1841.
 After further inheriting the Stow estates from a distant cousin, he hyphenated his surname and is found as William Mitchell-Innes of Parsonsgreen, an ordinary director of the bank, 1841–1853.
 Between these latter dates he acquired the Ayton estate, and he is recorded as William Mitchell-Innes of Ayton Castle, an ordinary director 1853–1859.